lwsrbrts/PoSHive/README.md

 ```

 ### Set heating schedule from a file
 Upload a heating schedule from a previously saved file.
 The method will parse the JSON structure to ensure it's valid and also check that there are 7 days worth of events in the schedule.
 It cannot however ensure that you are properly following all syntax.
 The best solution for creating your file is simply to set the schedule on the Hive website using the GUI and then use `$h.SaveHeatingScheduleToFile()` to save it.
 Repeat for all the profiles you want.
-If you want to edit the JSON, use any text editor but I recommend Notepad++ with the JSTool plugin.
+If you want to edit the JSON, use any text editor but I recommend either Visual Studio Code or Notepad++ with the JSTool plugin.
 ```powershell
 $h.SetHeatingScheduleFromFile('D:\Temp\winter-schedule.json') # Returns "Schedule set successfully from D:\Temp\winter-schedule.json"
 ```